gmc-code/PC-microbit-micropython/docs/lessons3/radio_syntax.rst

 Radio settings
 -----------------------

+| If ``config`` is not called then the defaults are used.

 .. py:function:: config(length=32, queue=3, channel=7, power=6, address=0x75626974, group=0, data_rate=radio.RATE_1MBIT)

     Configures various keyword based settings relating to the radio.
-The available settings and their sensible default values are listed below.

     The ``length`` (default=32) defines the maximum length, in bytes, of a message sent via the radio.
 1 character = 1 byte.
 It can be up to 251 bytes long (254 - 3 bytes